-I had the privilege of interviewing George Alevizos, a thriving 22-year-old actor living in Toronto, Ontario.
+I had the privilege of interviewing George Alevizos, a thriving 22-year-old actor living in Toronto, Ontario with an undiagnosed neuromuscular disorder affecting his lower limbs.
 Despite being in a wheelchair, George has premiered in TV series Star Trek: Discovery and has done advertisements for companies like Hallmark, CIBC and Scotiabank.

 Adam: Hi, George!
 I really appreciate you taking the time out of your busy schedule to sit down with me.
 Alright, so why don’t you tell us a bit about yourself?